lindsey98/PhishIntention/README.md

 # PHIND

 ## PHIND
-- This is the repository for phishintention project
+- This is the official implementation of "Intention Matters: Extracting Static and Dynamic WebpageIntention for Identifying and Explaining Phishing Attacks"

 ## Framework